-Why it matters: Merge technology is restricted to Enterprise plans, making UXPin's primary differentiator inaccessible to smaller teams and freelancers
+Why it matters: Merge technology is restricted to Enterprise plans with custom pricing, making UXPin's most differentiating feature inaccessible to smaller teams and freelancers who cannot justify enterprise contracts.

 The free plan of UXPin typically includes basic features with usage limitations, while paid plans offer advanced features, higher limits, priority support, and additional integrations.
 The specific differences depend on their current pricing structure.